mars-7/legislation/docs/departments/manufacturing_department/basic_expectations.md

 - Disclosing any information you know (or should know) is confidential;
 - Disclosing screenshots, videos or recordings of work without permission;
 - Disclosing sensitive keys, credentials or information;
-- Disclosing any information that you have been provided as part of your duties in MaD in confidence (i.e. departmental guidelines, etc);
+- Disclosing any information that you have been provided as part of your duties in MaD in confidence (i.e. departmental guidelines, etc.);
 - Revealing the internal workings of SCPs, or what SCPs are being worked on;
 - Disclosing anything that would be detrimental to game security

 :::info IP Rights
-Once developers give assets to the Manufacturing Department, as long as they recieve the agreed compensation for those assets (this can be no compensation, if agreed in advance to be so - although we typically pay for any development work) that work is irrevocably provided to the group unless otherwise agreed on beforehand by the Manufacturing Department Overseer.
+Once developers give assets to the Manufacturing Department, as long as they receive the agreed compensation for those assets (this can be no compensation, if agreed in advance to be so - although we typically pay for any development work) that work is irrevocably provided to the group unless otherwise agreed on beforehand by the Manufacturing Department Overseer.

 It is recommended that you agree prices for work with your project manager *before* beginning it / sending it so that we can agree on a mutually acceptable price in a productive manner.
 :::